Are you a professional?

 What form of payment do you take?

-Though I do have a paypal account, I prefer cash or check payments.
-If you are writing a check, please be sure to make the check out to Mirrani Houpe.
+Most clients prefer to send money to my Paypal account, but I also accept cash and check payments.
+If you are writing a check, please be sure to make it out to Mirrani Houpe.
 For payment policies, including cancellation payments, please see my Additional Rates page.

 Can I have 24 hour care?